shabin5785/Golang_notes/Go_3.md

 accepts any value as an argument.
 A panic is often the best thing to do when some ‘‘impossible’’ situation happens, for instance, execution reaches a cas e that logic ally can’t happen.

+-Although Go’s panic mechanism res embles exceptions in other langu ages, the situat ions in which panic is used are quite dif ferent.
+Since a panic causes the program to crash, it is general ly used for grave errors, such as a log ical inconsistency in the program; diligent programmers consider any crash to be proof of a bug in their code.
+In a robust program, ‘‘exp ected’’ er rors, the kind that arise from incorrec t input, misconfigurat ion, or fai ling I/O, should be handled gracef ully; they are best dealt with using error values.